dorianvanzant/osticket-prereqs/README.md

 <img src="https://i.imgur.com/PX84dzh.jpg" height="100%" width="100%" alt="Azure VM"/>
 </p>
 <p>
 Go to sites --> Default --> osTicket.
 On the right, click "Browse *:80" | Note that some extensions are not enabled.
 Go back to IIS, sites --> Default --> osTicket.
 Double-click PHP Manager.
 Click “Enable or disable an extension.”
 Enable: php_imap.dll, php_intl.dll, and php_opcache.dll.
-Refresh the osTicket site in your browse, and observe the changes.
+Refresh the osTicket site in your browser, and observe the changes.
 </p>
 <br />